Janet Vidhi

 Janet Vidhi (born 18 January 1995 in Delhi) is a professional squash player from India.
 She lives in Delhi.
-She is the 9th Indian Woman in History to Enter World Top 100 Rankings.
-She achieved her Best World Ranking of no. 88 (and consequently, India's No 3) as per the list issued by Professional Squash Association on 01st April 2017.
+She is the 9th Indian woman squash player in history to enter the world top-100 rankings.
+She achieved her Best World Ranking of no. 88 (and consequently, India's No 3) as per the list issued by Professional Squash Association on 1 April 2017.

+Education and career overview

 Janet won the title of ISP-Sprite All India Squash in 2009.
 Janet Vidhi of Delhi, who won the girls under-17 title with a four-game win over Pankhuri Malhotra.
 The sturdily built Janet dropped the third game and then doggedly fought to win the closely contested fourth to register a 11-9, 11-7, 8-11, 15-13 scoreline.

 After studying from Air Force Bal Bharati School, She finished her graduation from University of Delhi in 2015.
 She is Squash professional since 2014.